 - Pain and suffering.

-At Shouse Law Office, our personal injury lawyers represent people who have been hurt while using a Bird E-scooter.
+At Shouse Law Office, our California scooter accident lawyers represent people who have been hurt while using a Bird E-scooter.
 We also bring Lime scooter accident lawsuits.
 In this article, we discuss:

 - 1. What is the Bird’s E-scooter sharing program?